m-delfino/influenzanet-setup-guide/installation/2-dockerhub-setup.md

 Action files make use of **secrets** to store Dockerhub authentication information.
 They are used by GitHub actions to login into the Dockerhub repository and push the newly built image.

-To configure secrets for a GitHub repository navigate to the settings of the repository  (eg: https://github.com/Influweb-IT/user-management-service/settings), and click on secrets.
+To configure secrets for a GitHub repository navigate to the settings of the repository  (eg: https://github.com/Influweb-IT/user-management-service), open the configuration page and click on secrets.
 Here you can create new secrets for your repository.

 **Organization secrets** will be visible to each repository in the organization. **Repository secrets** will be visible only to that particular repository.